JuliaData/DataFrames.jl/docs/src/lib/indexing.md

     The rules above mean that `sdf[:, col] = v` is an in-place operation if `col` is present in `sdf`, therefore it will be fast in general.
-On the other hand using `sdf[!, col] = v` or `sdf.col = v` will always allocate a new vector which is more expensive computationally.
+On the other hand using `sdf[!, col] = v` or `sdf.col = v` will always allocate a new vector, which is more expensive computationally.

 `setindex!` on `DataFrameRow`: